sebsto/amplify-ios-getting-started/06_add_storage.md

 ## Initialize Amplify Storage plugin at runtime

 Back to Xcode, open `Backend.swift` and add a line in the Amplify initialisation sequence in `private init()` method.
-Complete code block should lool like this:
+Complete code block should look like this:

 ```swift
 // initialize amplify